You are here

 Maria Hassabi has honed a distinct practice involving the relation of the body to the still image and the sculptural object.
 Her mesmerizing work takes its time and asks its viewers to do the same, as it interrogates the separation between the spectacular and the mundane, between subject and object, between performer and audience.
 Produced for museums, galleries, theaters, and public spaces, her work has been seen worldwide, including recent lauded presentations at Museum of Modern Art (New York), the Stedelijk Museum (Amsterdam) and Hammer Museum (Los Angeles).

-In Hassabi’s new theater work, STAGED, four captivating dancers—including Simon Courchel, Hristoula Harakas, and Oisín Monaghan—perform individual solos, collectively forming an intricate live sculpture that is constantly shape-shifting, abstracting the human form and its capacities.
-STAGED was developed over a two-week Summer Stages Dance @ ICA residency this past summer.
+In Hassabi’s new theater work, STAGED?, four captivating dancers—including Jessie Gold, Hristoula Harakas, Hassabi, and Oisín Monaghan—perform individual solos, collectively forming an intricate live sculpture that is constantly shape-shifting, abstracting the human form and its capacities.
+STAGED? was developed over a two-week Summer Stages Dance @ ICA residency this past summer.
+This performance will run for 75 minutes.

 This performance is supported, in part, by the David Henry Fund for Performance.